spdx/spdx-3-model/model/Dataset/Properties/dataPreprocessing.md

 ## Description

-A free form text that describes the various preprocessing steps that were applied to the raw data to create the dataset.
-For examples, standardization, normalization, deduplication, tokenization, removal of tokens, etc.
+A free-form text that describes the various preprocessing steps that were applied to the raw data to create the dataset.

+Examples include standardization, normalization, deduplication, tokenization, and removal of tokens.

 ## Metadata